The Gambling Law Review: Macau

 Casino gaming is under continuous and permanent supervision from the DICJ through a team of inspectors on site.

-The DICJ's Games of Chance Inspection Unit is charged with the competence to supervise and monitor casino frequency and operations, and to ensure the performance of all legal, regulatory and contractual precepts related to games of chance.
+The DICJ's Games of Chance Inspection Department is charged with the competence to supervise and monitor casino frequency and operations, and to ensure the performance of all legal, regulatory and contractual precepts related to games of chance.

 Pursuant to Macao law, only casino gaming operators and gaming promoters may, as credit providers, issue credit to players.
 Issuance of credit is restricted to casino games of chance.